castai/terraform-provider-castai/docs/resources/node_configuration.md

 - `drain_timeout_sec` (Number) Timeout in seconds for draining the node.
 Defaults to 0
 - `eks` (Block List, Max: 1) (see [below for nested schema](#nestedblock--eks))
 - `gke` (Block List, Max: 1) (see [below for nested schema](#nestedblock--gke))
 - `image` (String) Image to be used while provisioning the node.
-If nothing is provided will be resolved to latest available image based on Kubernetes version if possible
+If nothing is provided will be resolved to latest available image based on Image family, Kubernetes version and node architecture if possible.
+See Cast.ai documentation for details.
+- `image_family` (String) Image OS Family to use when provisioning node.
+If both image and family are provided, the system will use provided image and provisioning logic for given family.
+If only image family is provided, the system will attempt to resolve the latest image from that family based on kubernetes version and node architecture.
+If image family is omitted, a default family (based on cloud provider) will be used.
+See Cast.ai documentation for details.
 - `init_script` (String) Init script to be run on your instance at launch.
 Should not contain any sensitive data.
 Value should be base64 encoded
 - `kops` (Block List, Max: 1) (see [below for nested schema](#nestedblock--kops))
 - `kubelet_config` (String) Optional kubelet configuration properties in JSON format.
 Provide only properties that you want to override.
 Applicable for EKS only.
 [Available values](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/)